 Published May 17, 2007

 Filed: June 28, 2006

 Embodiments of the present invention provide systems and methods for ranking a result set.
-The method according to one embodiment comprises selecting an item from the result set, selecting a user profile from one or more user profiles and selecting one or more items of personalized information from the selected user profile.
-A rank is calculated for the item on the basis of the selected one or more items of personalized information and the selected item in the result set is ranked in accordance with the calculated rank.
+The method according to one embodiment comprises selecting an item from the result set, selecting a user profile from one or more user profiles, and selecting one or more items of personalized information from the selected user profile.
+Rank is calculated for the item based on the selected one or more items of personalized information and the selected item in the result set is ranked following the calculated rank.